 - Railways – Nope!
 Hejaz Railways are still under restoration.

 - Public Transport – Check Jett buses.
 Local minibuses run between Wadi Musa and Rum without any specific timetable. & buses don’t leave unless full.
-If you are backpacking, the night camping site owners do provide transport services, especially from Petra.
-Wadi Rum Nomads even provide horse rides or camel rides from Petra to Wadi Rum – 110km.
+If you are backpacking, the night camping site owners provide transport services, especially from Petra.
+Wadi Rum Nomads even provide horse or camel rides from Petra to Wadi Rum – 110km.

 How many days to spend